agomoso-dev/Task-Manager-CLI/README.md

-# TaskManager
+# Task-Manager-CLI

 A simple console-based Task Manager application built in Java.
-It allows users to create, list, update, and delete tasks with due dates and status management.
+It allows users to create, list, update, and delete tasks with due dates, status management, and task categories.

 ---